10 Best Platy Tank Mates: Best & Worst Fish to Keep with Platies

 1. Neon Tetras

-Neon tetras are small but lively fish with an attractive crystalline body composed of green, metallic blue, and red colors.
+Neon tetras are small but lively fish with attractive crystalline bodies with green, metallic blue, and red colors.

-These fish grow to a small average size of 1.5 inches.
-However, despite their small size, they require a giant fish tank since they’re school fish that love staying in groups of 15.
+They grow to an average size of 1.5 inches.
+However, despite their small size, they require big fish tanks since they’re schooling fish that stay in groups of 15.

 A 20-gallon fish tank filled with aquarium plants is perfect for platies since they enjoy the highest time swimming at the center of the tank.

 In addition, they’re non-violent fish which makes them an awesome tank mate for your platies.
-Tetras can even live with goldfish without issues.
+Tetras can also live with goldfish without issues.

 2. Molly Fish

-Molly fish are suitable fish for beginner aquarium hobbyists.
-They have a diversified habitat range that includes brackish waters and freshwater.
+Molly fish are suitable for beginner aquarium hobbyists.
+They have a diversified habitat range that includes brackish and fresh water.

 These fish have an extended body that can go up to 4 inches.
-Further, they should be kept in a spacious aquarium coupled with aquarium plants since they love feeding on algae that grow on these plants.
+They should be kept in a spacious aquarium coupled with aquarium plants since they love feeding on algae that grow on these plants.

 Molly fish don’t withstand unexpected temperature changes.
-Thus, they shouldn’t be kept in crowded and small-sized fish tanks.
+Thus, they shouldn’t be kept in crowded and small fish tanks.

 In addition, they’re calm and lively fish that breed uncontrollably when opposite genders are kept in the same fish tank.
 These fish will smoothly blend with platies in your fish tank and make the best mates.
-Molly and platy fish even have some similarities which further increases their compatibility.
+Molly and platyfish have similarities, further increasing their compatibility.

 3. Guppy Fish